postgres-ai/docs/docs/how-to-guides/administration/data/pgbackrest.md

 Native support of pgBackRest has been implemented in DLE 3.1.

 :::info
 As the first step, you need to set up a machine.
-See the guide [Set up a machine for the Database Lab Engine](/docs/how-to-guides/administration/machine-setup).
+See the [guide](/docs/how-to-guides/administration/install-dle-manually).
 :::

 ## Configuration